Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

-Random walks on the Heisenberg group have been the focus of a great deal of attention; focus has primarily been on $3 \times 3$ matrices.
-(See in particular \cite[\S2.1]{BDHMW:heisenberg} and \cite[\S1.1]{PS:heisenberg}, upon which we have based the description below.)
-The probabilistic study of random walks on $H_{p,d}$ was initiated by \textcite{Z:heisenberg}; she interpreted the walk in terms of random number generation; focus has been on $d = 3$.
-Using a specific generating set of size 4, the correct order of mixing was established by \textcite{DSc:nash,DSc:growth-rw,DSc:rw-nilpotent}, in the '90s, using geometric theoretical tools: the first proof use Nash inequality; the second `moderate growth', and extends to more general nilpotent groups; the third lifts to a random walk on a free nilpotent group, and uses Harnack inequalities.
-Work of \textcite{A:rw-poly-growth} should allow similar results for less symmetric walks on quotients of groups with polynomial growth.
-A fourth proof appears in \textcite{D:threads-group} (\citeyear{D:threads-group}), using conjugacy classes, character theory and comparison theory. \citeauthor{S:rw-evals-gen}, in a series of papers \cite{S:rw-evals-gen,S:rw-evals-burnside,S:rw-matrix} from \citeyear{S:rw-evals-gen}, proves results which specialise to three yet different proofs.
-Lastly, another proof, this time using discrete Fourier analysis, was given by \textcite{BDHMW:heisenberg} (\citeyear{BDHMW:heisenberg}).
+Random walks on upper triangular matrices have been the focus of a great deal of attention; focus has primarily been on $3 \times 3$ matrices.
+(See in particular \cite[\S 2.1]{BDHMW:heisenberg} and \cite[\S 1.1]{PS:heisenberg}, upon which we have based the description below.)
+The probabilistic study of random walks on $\ugr$ was initiated by \textcite{Z:heisenberg}; she interpreted the walk in terms of random number generation.
+Using a specific generating set of size 4, the correct order of mixing was established by \textcite{DSc:growth-rw,DSc:rw-nilpotent,DSc:nash} using geometric theoretical tools.
+Further proofs were given by \textcite{D:threads-group,S:rw-evals-gen,S:rw-evals-burnside,S:rw-matrix,BDHMW:heisenberg}.

-Moving even further from the realm of Abelian groups, it is natural to consider the set-up where $p$ is fixed and $d$ diverges---$H_{p,d}$ is a step-$(d-1)$ nilpotent group; loosely speaking, the larger $d$ is, the less Abelian the group is.
-A simple walk on $H_{p,d}$ was introduced by \citeauthor{CP:heisenberg} \cite{CP:heisenberg,P:heisenberg}: a row is chosen uniformly and added to or subtracted from the row above.
-The case of growing $d$ was first studied by \textcite{E:upper-triangular}, then subsequently improved upon by \textcite{S:rw-matrix} and generalised by \textcite{ET:unipotent}.
-It was then studied by \textcite{PS:heisenberg}, in particular detail when $p = 2$, answering a question by \textcite{S:rw-matrix}.
-The dependency on $p$ in the mixing time was analysed recently by \textcite{N:rw-upper-tri}, using super-character theory and comparison~arguments.
+Moving even further from the realm of Abelian groups, consider $p$ fixed and general $d \ge 3$.
+One can consider a simple walk on $\ugr$: a row is chosen uniformly and added to or subtracted from the row above. \textcite{E:upper-triangular} studied the diameter of the associated Cayley graph, with $d$ growing, subsequently improving this in \textcite{ET:unipotent}. \textcite{S:rw-matrix} gave mixing bounds via analysis of eigenvalues. \citeauthor{CP:heisenberg}~\cite{CP:heisenberg,P:heisenberg} look directly at mixing.
+This has then been further studied, improved upon and generalised by \textcite{PS:heisenberg,N:rw-upper-tri,NS:heisenberg}; \textcite{NS:heisenberg} are the first to optimise bounds for $p$ and $d$ simultaneously.